posmikdc/easycoord/README.md

-# Easy Coordinate Conversion (EasyCoord) Package
+# Conversion between Decimal and UTM Coordinates

-The `EasyCoord` package facilitates the conversion of coordinate systems in R. Previously, the conversion of coordinate systems was only possible in GIS software or through subscription-based third party entities.
-This package enables an easy-to-use and intuitive alternative for R users.
+These functions enable the automated conversion between decimal and UTM coordinates in R. Previously, the conversion of coordinate systems was only possible in GIS software or through subscription-based third party entities.

-The 'EasyCoord' package is a work in progress and submission to CRAN is forthcoming.
-All code shared in the repository is preliminary.
+This code was developed over the course of a brief undergraduate research assistantship with Professor Olivier Parent, a spatial econometrician at the University of Cincinnati.

-This package enables coordinate conversion between the following popular coordinate systems:
+The function enables coordinate conversion between the following coordinate systems:
 * Decimal Degrees (LatLong)
 * Universal Transverse Mercator (UTM)
-* United States National Grid (USNG)/ Military Grid Reference System (MGRS)
-* Global Area Reference System (GARS)
-* Geographic Reference System (GEOREF)
-* Plus Code

-For the most common coordinate systems, there exist direct conversion functions (e.g., Lat/Long <> UTM).
-However, less popular coordinate systems may require conversion via a more popular intermediary system (e.g., USNG <> UTM <> Lat/Long).
-More coordinate systems may be added to the package depending on demand and feasibility.

 This code is written as lightweight and computationally efficient.
-The 'EasyCoord' package addresses the need to convert a large amount of data.
+It prioritizes the need to convert large amounts of data.
 Moreover, the functions are structured intuitively.
 Inputs are segmented into idiosyncratic input parameters.
 This may require the user to conduct pre-emptive wrangling to shape the data into the correct format.

 Each common conversion pair comes with a function.
 For instance, the `_LLtoUTM.R` file contains the function converting Decimal Degrees to UTM and the `_UTMtoLL.R` file converts in the opposite order.